futuregrid/virtual-cluster/doc/source/intro.rst

 Note: Cluster name should be a name of cluster which is currently running.
 Generated image ids (including one control node image id and one compute image id) will be registered which are used for later restore.
+PLEASE check avaliable space on instances before you save cluster, image size should be smaller than the avaliable space on the instance

 Restore a virtual cluster